Introduction

 This heuristic focuses on identifying the core exchange of value within the domain.
 While often involving monetary transactions🤑💸, Value can take many forms.
 The entity or concept representing this exchange is a strong candidate for the design-level main point.

-• In accounting, Transactions represent the exchange of money or assets.
+Transactionsrepresent the exchange of money or assets. - In payroll, the

 6.Encapsulation And Ownership